Adult hearing services

 How often should I have my hearing reassessed?

 In exceptional circumstances you may feel that your hearing has declined more rapidly than 3 years.
 If this is the case, you would need to see an Audiologist for a repair appointment first to make sure the hearing aids are working as they should be.
-This can also be checked by dropping them into one of our community hospitals for servicing which is recommended every 4-6 months routinely.
+This can also be checked by dropping them into one of our community hospitals for servicing which is recommended every year.
 We can’t guarantee this as a same day service.

 If you feel your hearing has deteriorated suddenly (defined as within 72 hours) and it is not the hearing aid at fault, we class this as a medical emergency.
 Any sudden hearing loss should be treated so we advise you to go straight to the Emergency Department (A&E) without delay to seek urgent medical treatment.